rinahillmann/mahadurot-collation-editor/README.md

 ## From annotations to a stemma

 The current stemmatic network is computed from agreement rates across all variant loci.
-Once you have annotated the loci, export your JSON and the agreement rates can be recomputed using **only the significant loci** — this filtered stemma reflects genuine textual affinity rather than scribal noise.
+Once you have annotated the loci, export your JSON and the agreement rates can be recomputed using **only the significant loci**.
 See the companion Python tool (...).

 ---